zimolzak/psci-resource-proposal/README.md

 # Development process

-We will approach the design and development of the *Safer Dx EnGAGE* resource iteratively, seeking feedback from stakeholders, including potential organizational users and external subject matter experts along the way.
+We will approach the design and development of the *Safer Dx EnGAGE* guide iteratively, seeking feedback from stakeholders, including potential organizational users and external subject matter experts along the way.
 We will solicit feedback on the overall content (e.g., did we include all of the sections that would be needed for someone to